Satyam/mithril-components/components/bsform/readme.md

 ####Checkbox####

-The `BootstrapForm.checkbox(config)` creates a checkbox.
+The `mc.BootstrapForm.checkbox(config)` creates a checkbox.
 It expects the following  argument:

 1. `config` {Object} Configuration object containing:
 	* `label` {String} The contents of the `LABEL` element associated to this control.